-K2 Stone: A Distinctive Material from Pakistan
+K2 Stone: A Distinctive Rock from Pakistan

-K2 stone is a fascinating rock named after the world’s second-highest mountain, K2, where it's found.
+K2 stone is a fascinating rock named after the world’s second-highest mountain, where it's found.
 K2 is part of the Karakoram Range, near the border of Pakistan and China.

 It was initially reported to be white granite with distinctive, orb-like markings of blue azurite.
 In some K2 stone, the azurite is so distinctive that it resembles blue dye.
 Occasionally, subtle traces of malachite can also be seen.